-We may distribute our common stock as a dividend of our taxable income and a stockholder could receive a portion of the dividends declared and distributed by us in shares of our common stock with the remaining amount in cash.
+We may distribute our common stock as a dividend from our investment company taxable income or net capital gains, and a stockholder could receive a portion of such dividend distributed by us in shares of our common stock with the remaining amount in cash.
 A stockholder will be considered to have recognized dividend income equal to the fair market value of the stock paid by us plus cash received with respect to such dividend.
 We have not elected to distribute stock as a dividend but reserve the right to do so.